diptavo/GAUSS/README.md

 GAUSS requires two input files

 - Gene-based p-value file in flat-text format, **without** headers.
 The file should contain at least two columns: Gene-name and the corresponding p-values.
-An example has been provided: *example_gene_pval.txt*
+An example has been provided: *example_gene_pval.txt*.
+The columns do not need to be in a particular order and there can be additional columns as well.
+Please use **Gene-Symbols** for the genes.

 - GMT file in flat text format, **with** headers.
 This file should be in the format as specified in *example_gmt.txt*.
 The first column contains the name of the gene-set, second column contains information on it (possibly URLs) and the thrid column contains the list of genes in the gene-set comma separated.